intdesgroup4/tempest/README.md

 # tempest

 A weather app targeted at farmers, for Interaction Design coursework

+# Setup

+`src/` contains the bulk of the Java source code.
+`lib/` contains jar libraries that the source code is built with and requires to function.
+`resources/` contain resources that will be packed into the built JAR itself (e.g. images)

+Your build environment of choice should be setup to take this into account.

 # Useful stuff

 The JDK I am using:

 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html